s1r0n/lightning-path/articles/journalistic-pieces/the-peace-table/introduction/the-vision-of-vannevar-bush.md

 nav_order: 9
 parent: Introduction
 has_children: true
-Summary: Explores Vannevar Bush's 1945 essay "As We May Think" and his visionary memex concept — a mechanized system of associative knowledge linking ideas by conceptual trails rather than hierarchical categories.
+summary: Explores Vannevar Bush's 1945 essay "As We May Think" and his visionary memex concept — a mechanized system of associative knowledge linking ideas by conceptual trails rather than hierarchical categories.
 Documents how this vision of a "pacific instrument" for wisdom was corrupted by commercialization, militarization, and the surveillance capitalism that defines the modern internet.
 ---

 ## The Vision of Vannevar Bush